Araq/nawabs/readme.txt

 builds upon Nimble's package repository, but throws away the fragile versioning specifications, instead it uses commit hashes.

-Nawabs is the anti package manager, it builds Nim software packages with a smart algorithm and it ignores versioning.

-Nawabs distinguishes between two different ways of building software:

-1. Tinkering.
-2. Reproducible builds. ("Pinned builds".)
+Nawabs was built with the following design goals:

+* Manage a collection of "packages".
+This collection is called a "workspace", a package is a git or mercurial repository.
+* Build packages.
+* Record the state of the workspace that used to compile/work to get "reproducible builds" (also called "Pinned Builds").

-"Tinkering" is based on an algorithm with rather adhoc rules, mimicing the way a human being builds software "by hand".
-After tinkering is successful, nawabs built the software package for you successfully and the steps to do so are written to a "recipe" file.
-The recipe file is a NimScript that can be executed again to get a reproducible build.
+A pinned build is described by a "recipe": The recipe file is a NimScript that can be executed again to get a reproducible build.
 It stores the project's dependencies as well as the used commit hashes.

-Recipe files are version controlled.
+Recipe files are also version controlled.

-Nawabs always works within a "workspace".
-A workspace is a collection of "packages".

 To make a workspace out of the current working directory run ``nawabs init``.